What are essential oils?

 Lavender essential oil

 Lavender oil is popular because of its soothing, floral aroma.
-It’s a favourite addition to moisturizers to give your skin a little extra love, reducing the appearance of blemishes and enhancing the appearance of your youthful complexion.
+It’s a favourite addition to moisturizers to give your skin a little extra love.
 Mix a few drops with water and a little witch hazel in a spray bottle to freshen your linen closet, mattress or car.
 Add some to your wool dryer balls for a fresh-scented, eco-friendly alternative to dryer sheets or fabric softener.

 Lemon essential oil

 Lemon’s fresh, bright scent is welcome just about anywhere.
 Like Lavender, you can add a few drops to water in a spray bottle to create a summery DIY cleaner or linen spray.
-Add some to the skin care products you use during your evening routine.
 Or simply keep a bottle of it on hand so you can inhale its invigorating and uplifting aroma when you need some zing to make it through the day.

 Peppermint essential oil